Emergency Medicines Training

 What training do I need to complete?

 The training programmes you need to complete will depend on what services you wish to provide.
 A diagram of the training programmes is set out below.
 This is known as a ‘modular’ system of training.
 Some of the training programmes are the same as those required to supply and administer vaccinations.
-If you have competed training in these programmes previously and still have a valid certificate for this training, you do not have to complete the training again.
-Further information on vaccination services training requirements is available.
+If you have competed training in these programmes previously, there is information on vaccination services training requirements to assist in determining whether you need to complete the training again.

 The training programmes for the specific emergency medicines you wish to administer can then be completed.
 This is illustrated in the diagram below.